tabarra/txAdmin/docs/dev_notes.md

 - [ ] redact discord api webhook urls from reports
 - [ ] fix the eslint config + tailwind sort

+## Quick notes:

+In this case, if the player modal showed clearly "this player is banned until: xxxxxxx" it would probably have prevented this issue, what do you think?

+player name history? (not searchable)